CollierCZ/docs-media/java-rx-sdk-reame.md

 ### Querying data

-Each type of data (item, taxonomy, elements etc.) can be obtained using the available methods in `IDeliveryClient`.
-Following are basic examples of different queries:
+Each type of data (item, taxonomy, elements etc.) can be obtained using the methods available in `IDeliveryClient`.
+The following are basic examples of different queries:

 ```java
 // items